eellpp/pubScratchpad/general/btt.md

 When should you start to keep left after overtaking ?
 When you can see the overtaken vehicle in your rear view mirror inside the cabin.
 How many demerit points for Forming up incorrectly when turning left or right : 4

+You should signal for at least 5 seconds before you start overtaking.

 With hard signal, how would car driver
 - show intention to turn left : making circles
 - show intention to slow down : hand up and down